 Period covered.
-File the 2007 return for calendar year 2007, and fiscal years that begin in 2007 and end in 2008.
-For a fiscal year return, fill in the tax year space at the top of the form.
+File the 2008 return for calendar year 2008, and fiscal years that begin in 2008 and end in 2009.
+For a fiscal or short tax year return, fill in the tax year space at the top of the form.

-The 2007 Form 1120-H can also be used if (a) the association has a tax year of less than 12 months that begins and ends in 2008 and (b) the 2008 Form 1120-H is not available at the time the association is required to file its return.
+The 2008 Form 1120-H can also be used if (a) the association has a tax year of less than 12 months that begins and ends in 2009 and (b) the 2009 Form 1120-H is not available at the time the association is required to file its return.

-The association must show its 2008 tax year on the 2007 Form 1120-H and take into account any tax law changes that are effective for tax years beginning after 2007.
+The association must show its 2009 tax year on the 2008 Form 1120-H and take into account any tax law changes that are effective for tax years beginning after December 31, 2008.

 Name and address.
-Print or type the association's true name (as set forth in the charter or other legal document creating it), address, and EIN on the appropriate lines.
+Enter the association's true name (as set forth in the charter or other legal document creating it), address, and EIN on the appropriate lines.
 Include the suite, room, or other unit number after the street address.
 If a preaddressed label is used, include this information on the label.
 If the post office does not deliver mail to the street address and the association has a P.O. box, show the box number instead.